CubeLegend/TheManHunt/README.md

 - Administration commands
 - Command alternative to GUIs
 - Very customisable config
+- Multiple game-modes (essentially setting presets)
 - Easily add more languages for players to choose from

 ## Roadmap
 The following features are to be added, with the top most entry being the highest priority.
-- Implement a proper permission system
 - GUI for language selection
-- Multiple game-modes (essentially setting presets)
 - Zombie game-mode (dead Runners become Hunters)
 - A separate lobby / waiting world